ammarnasr/academic-portfolio/content/slides/code-llm/index.md

 ---
-title: Slides
+title: Fine-tuning Large Language Models for Code Generation in Different Programming Languages
-summary: An introduction to using Wowchemy's Slides feature.
+summary: Using Paramter Efficient Fine-tuning (PEFT) to fine-tune large language models for code generation in different programming languages using PyTorch and HuggingFace Transformers.
 authors: []
 tags: []
 categories: []